die-welle/tiny-qiniu/README.md

 import TinyQiniu from 'tiny-qiniu';

 const config = {
-    name: 'my_bucket', // qiniu bucket name, requried
+    bucket: 'my_bucket', // qiniu bucket name, requried
-    domain: 'http://cdn.awesome.com', // qiniu bucket domain, requried
+    baseURL: 'http://cdn.awesome.com', // qiniu bucket domain, requried

     /* one of `uptoken`, `uptokenUrl`, `uptokenFunc` is required */

     // use a static uptoken string, it's NOT recommended
     uptoken: 'your_upload_token',

-    // or use a url to dynamically get an uptoken, should return json with `{ uptoken: 'uptoken_from_server' }`
+    // or use an url to dynamically get uptoken, should return json with `{ uptoken: 'uptoken_from_server' }`
     uptokenUrl: 'http://localhost/api/uptoken',

-    // or use a function to dynamically return an uptoken string.
+    // or use a function to dynamically return uptoken string
     uptokenFunc: () => {
         const fakeFetch = () => new Promise((resolve) => {
             setTimeout(() => resolve('my_uptoken'), 1000)